-Most formal class sessions are scheduled to take place during our stay in Nanjing, and informal class sessions may be held during the days when the group is visiting the first two cities of Beijing and Xi'an.
-Normally, the class meets 7:30-10:30 am on weekdays (and on some weekend days and evenings if necessary) during our stay in Nanjing.
-But it is subject to changes if necessary.
-In Nanjing, the instructor will schedule additional out-of-classroom sessions to practice language skills in real life situations.
+Most formal class sessions are scheduled to be conducted during our three-week stay in Nanjing, but a few (2-3) sessions may take place while the group is visiting the first two cities of Beijing and Xi'an.
+Normally, the class meets 8:30-11:30 am on weekdays (and on some weekend days and evenings if necessary) during our stay in Nanjing.